jagadiswarambati/RAGSphere/Readme.md

 # 📄 RAGSphere

-DocuMind-RAG is a Retrieval-Augmented Generation (RAG) application that allows users to upload PDF or TXT documents and ask questions about their content using a local Large Language Model (LLM).
+RAGSphere is a Retrieval-Augmented Generation (RAG) application that allows users to upload PDF or TXT documents and ask questions about their content using a local Large Language Model (LLM).
 The project combines document retrieval with AI-generated responses to provide accurate answers based on the uploaded documents.

 ---